A dad's anguish outside Texas school while shooting unfolded

 “It was the wrong decision,” McCraw said.

-Arredondo could not be reached for comment.
-No one answered the door at his home Friday, and he did not reply to a phone message left at the district’s police headquarters.
+Reporters from The Associated Press tried to speak to Arredondo at his home several times; on one visit, someone answered the door and said the police chief wouldn’t talk.
+He also did not reply to a phone message left at the district’s police headquarters.

 The loss of so many young lives and the admission of errors by police have cast doubt, even for some Second Amendment-supporters in the Texas community, on a refrain the state’s Republican leaders have used after this and other mass shootings: “What stops armed bad guys is armed good guys.”